Hochschild cohomology of Beilinson algebras of graded down-up algebras with weights ($n,m$): Hochschild cohomology groups

-Regarding the bounded derived category of coherent sheaves on a smooth projective variety, Bondal--Polishchuk \cite{BP} proved the following theorem: \begin{thm}[{\cite[Lemma 3.1]{BP}}] Let $\Db(\coh X)$ be the bounded derived category of coherent sheaves on a smooth projective variety $X$ and $\kappa$ the automorphism on $K_{0}(\Db(\coh X))$ induced by the Serre functor $K$ of $\Db(\coh X)$.
-Then the action of $(-1)^{\dim X}\mathfrak{\kappa}$ on $K_{0}(\Db(\coh X))$ is unipotent. \end{thm} To use Theorem \ref{BP} in order to check the correspondence between down-up algebras and some geometrical objects, we recall a useful matrix which is called the Gram matrix. \begin{dfn}[{see \cite{BP}}] Let {\bf T} be a triangulated category and $K_{0}({\bf T})$ the Grothendieck group of ${\bf T}$.
-We denote $[X] \in K_{0}({\bf T})$ as the isomorphic class of $X \in {\bf T}$.
-Suppose that $\chi$ is the bilinear form on $K_{0}({\bf T})$ defined by
+Regarding the bounded derived category of coherent sheaves on a smooth projective variety, Bondal--Polishchuk \cite{BP} proved the following theorem: \begin{thm}[{\cite[Lemma 3.1]{BP}}] Let $\Db(\coh X)$ be the bounded derived category of coherent sheaves on a smooth projective variety $X$ and let $\kappa$ be the automorphism on $K_{0}(\Db(\coh X))$ induced by the Serre functor $K$ of $\Db(\coh X)$.
+Then the action of $(-1)^{\mathrm{dim}\, X}\mathfrak{\kappa}$ on $K_{0}(\Db(\coh X))$ is unipotent. \end{thm} To use Theorem \ref{BP} in order to check the correspondence between down-up algebras and some geometrical objects, we recall a useful matrix which is called the {\it Gram matrix}. \begin{dfn}[{see \cite{BP}}] Let $\mathbf{T}$ be a triangulated category and let $K_{0}(\mathbf{T})$ be the Grothendieck group of $\mathbf{T}$.
+The isomorphism class of $X \in \mathbf{T}$ is denoted by $[X] \in K_{0}(\mathbf{T})$.
+Suppose that $\chi$ is the bilinear form on $K_{0}(\mathbf{T})$ defined by